NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/projects.md

 1. Percentage based - levels are calculated based on configured percentages of total available points (ex.
 Level 1 = 10% of total points)
 1. Point based - project admins specify start and end number of points for each level

-By default the Percentage based strategy is selected, changing ``Use Points For Levels`` setting to ``true`` enables Point Based explicit level point management.
+By default the Percentage based strategy is selected, changing the ``Use Points For Levels`` setting to ``true`` enables Point Based explicit level point management.
 To learn more please see the [Levels](/dashboard/user-guide/levels.html) section.

 ::: warning
 You must define at least 100 points for a project before switching to point-based levels management